scaleway/serverless-scaleway-functions/docs/fixing-plan.md

 - What's the actual motivation, given `eslint.config.mjs` is only 33 lines with one custom rule — migration effort is cheap either way, so is this about lint/format speed, collapsing two tools into one, or something else?
 - Timing relative to the in-progress TypeScript migration (`feature/typescript-migration` branch) — finish that first, or fold in together?

 ---

+## M10.
+SDK client investigation notes (accessKey, socket-reuse race, undici version pin) — done, 2026-08-26/27

+Three separate incident write-ups from building `shared/api/sdkClient.ts` during the `@scaleway/sdk-*` migration, moved here from inline code comments (which now just state the load-bearing rule and point back to this section) so the source file stays readable.

+### accessKey isn't required, only well-formed

+`@scaleway/sdk-client`'s client-side auth guard (`hasAuthenticationSecrets`/`assertValidAuthenticationSecrets`) requires a well-formed `accessKey` (`^SCW[A-Z0-9]{17}$`) before it will even attach the authentication interceptor to outgoing requests — but that interceptor (`authenticateWithSecrets`) only ever puts `secretKey` on the wire, via the `X-Auth-Token` header; `accessKey` is never transmitted anywhere.
+Verified directly against the real API (2026-08-26): a well-formed-but-unregistered accessKey plus a real secretKey authenticates successfully, identically to a real accessKey.
+This repo's entire credential model (`provider/scalewayProvider.ts`) has only ever collected a secret key — there is no user-facing access-key concept, and none is needed. `sdkClient.ts`'s `PLACEHOLDER_ACCESS_KEY` constant (`` `SCW${"0".repeat(17)}` ``) exists purely to satisfy the SDK's client-side format check.

+### `SocketError: other side closed` — a socket-reuse race, not a client bug

+This repo hit an intermittent `SocketError: other side closed` against the real API during live-suite validation, occasionally and identically through both the new SDK's fetch transport and the separate axios-based paths (`jwt.ts`/`logs.ts`/`uploadCode.ts`) that predate the SDK migration — ruling out either HTTP client implementation as the cause.

+Root cause, confirmed via web research matching this repo's symptoms exactly against [nodejs/undici#5450](https://github.com/nodejs/undici/issues/5450), [#3300](https://github.com/nodejs/undici/issues/3300), and [#2400](https://github.com/nodejs/undici/issues/2400): undici's connection pool can pull a pooled keep-alive socket for reuse in the same instant an intermediary (a NAT, proxy, or load balancer sitting between this plugin and the Scaleway API) closes it for being idle.
+This is a genuine **race**, not a fixed timeout misconfiguration — tuning the client's own `keepAliveTimeout` to sit below the intermediary's idle timeout only narrows that race window, it can't close it, since Scaleway doesn't publish (and could change) whatever that intermediary's timeout actually is.

+Two mitigations were shipped, in this order:

+1. **Retry wrapper** (`scalewayFetch` in `sdkClient.ts`) — retries only idempotent methods (GET/HEAD/OPTIONS/PUT/DELETE) on a genuine network-level failure (`fetch()` throwing a `TypeError`, never an HTTP error response).
+POST/PATCH (create/update calls) intentionally stay non-retried, since a network failure doesn't reveal whether the server already processed the request — retrying could create a duplicate resource.
+2. **Non-persistent connections** (the actual fix for the race, not just a mitigation of its symptom) — since this is a deploy CLI making occasional, sequential requests rather than a high-throughput service, there's no meaningful cost to giving up connection reuse entirely.
+A dedicated `undici.Agent` with `keepAliveTimeout`/`keepAliveMaxTimeout` set to 1ms evicts a socket from the pool essentially the instant it goes idle — functionally equivalent to `Connection: close` (which `fetch()` itself refuses to let a caller set directly — it's on the Fetch spec's forbidden-header list).
+The retry wrapper stays as defense-in-depth for a genuine one-off network blip unrelated to socket reuse.

+### `undici` (the npm package) drifts from the undici Node vendors internally — pin to 6.x

+Adding `undici` as a direct dependency (needed to get the `Agent` class for the fix above) surfaced a real, easy-to-miss gotcha: the standalone npm `undici` package and whatever undici Node vendors internally for its own built-in `fetch` can be different versions, and a newer external `Agent`'s handler interface isn't necessarily one Node's internal fetch dispatch understands.

+Verified directly (2026-08-26, Node 22.22.1): `undici@8.10.0`'s `Agent`, passed as `fetch()`'s `dispatcher` option, **type-checks fine** but throws `InvalidArgumentError: invalid onRequestStart method` at runtime on the very first real request. `undici@6.28.0` works cleanly — confirmed with 5 live sequential requests against the real API. `package.json` pins `undici` to `^6.28.0` for this reason; **do not bump past the 6.x line without re-verifying with a real request against the live API, not just a type check** — the mismatch above passed `tsc` without any error.

+---